 indicate vessels to which the determinations apply.

-notify the information in Annex III to the Executive Director at least 36 hours prior to each transhipment.
+electronically notify the information in Annex III to the Commission Secretariat at least 36 hours prior to each transhipment.

-provide the Executive Director with a WCPFC Transhipment Declaration within 15 days of completion of each transhipment; and
+electronically provide the Commission Secretariat with WCPFC Transhipment Declaration information in Annex I within 15 days of completion of each transhipment; and

 Submit to the Commission a plan detailing what steps it is taking to encourage transhipment to occur in port in the future.